-When does graduation take place?
+3. When does graduation take place?
 Top

-.
-The ceremony begins at 9 a.m., so guests should be in thier seats well before then.
+Graduation ceremonies typically held on Friday mornings.
+For the exact dates of specific graduation ceremonies, check the 2015 Schedule.
+The ceremony begins at 9 a.m., so guests should be in their seats well before then.
 The ceremony is typically about an hour long.

-Can I visit my recruit?
+13. Can I visit my recruit?
 Top

 The first time families are able to see their new Marines is on Family Day, the day before each graduation ceremony.
 The recruits are gathered at the All-Weather Training facility before being dismissed to spend the day with their families.
 The recruits have from 10 a.m. to 3 p.m. to show their families around the island before returning to their platoons to begin final preparations for graduation the following day.
 Families may not visit their recruits before Family Day.

 14. Can recruits make phone calls, send email or use the Internet?
 Top